shauninman/MinUI-Legacy-Trimui-Model-S/src/MinUI/readme.txt

 - Quick access to save states and disc swapping plus full access to each emulator's unique settings
+- Resume from your last used save state by just pressing X in the file browser
 - Instant sleep, just press MENU in the file browser or menu (hold L and R and then press any other